-Wheat may be insured at the coverage levels shown in the table on page 2.
-Crop insurance premiums are subsidized as shown in the table on page 2.
-The Whole-Farm Unit is not available for the Yield Protection Plan.
-If you choose the 75-percent coverage level and Enterprise Units, your coverage is 75 percent of your approved APH yield, the premium subsidy is 77 percent, and your premium share is 23 percent of the base premium.
+Wheat may be insured at the coverage levels shown.
+Crop insurance premiums are subsidized as shown.
+The Whole-

+Farm Unit is not available for the Yield Protection Plan.
+If you choose the 75-percent coverage level and Enterprise Units, your coverage is 75 percent of your approved actual production history yield, the premium subsidy is 77 percent, and your premium share is 23 percent of the base premium.